 The personal applicability of a specific Bible promise depends on its context, the conditions for its fulfillment, and its thematic consistency throughout Scripture.

-God’s promise to come to our aid amid affliction was originally given to the Israelites centuries ago, but its six implicit truths are reiterated throughout the Bible.
+God’s promise to come to our aid amid affliction was initially given to the Israelites centuries ago, but its six implicit truths are reiterated throughout the Bible.

 We, therefore, know the promise still applies to us today.